 The River Tweed runs through Coldstream in Berwickshire, with traffic crossing by The Border Bridge.
 Immediately at the north end of the bridge stands Bridge House.
 Originally built to exact tolls on traffic crossing the bridge, it enjoyed a second life after tolls were abolished in 1826, with 'runaway weddings' from England taking place at Bridge House until the practice was abolished in 1856.
 It was in some respects the eastern equivalent of Gretna Green.

-Just over 60 years later and in far more respectable circumstances, William Benzie Goodall was born here on 3rd April 1913 to Thomas Mackenzie Goodall, a golf greenkeeper and Mary (nee Benzie).
+Just over 60 years later and in far more respectable circumstances, William Benzie Goodall was born here on 3rd April 1913 to Thomas Mackenzie Goodall, a golf greenkeeper, and Mary (nee Benzie).
 They had been married in Edinburgh six years previously.

-The next glimpse of William we have is the 1921 Census.
-He lived at Mugdock Bank (this is the name on the Census record so must have referred to specific houses).
 The area is immediately north of Mugdock Reservoir at Milngavie but south of the road to Mugdock Village:

-They had two children, Margaret Stoddart Goodall (born 1939) and William Benzie Goodall (born 1940).
+Stoddart Goodall (born 1939) and William Benzie Goodall (born 1940).

 At the start of 1st September 1944, William was at Urbiano, a beautiful small town in central Italy (although whether the wartime reality quite matched the 'tourist board' image is not recorded - I chose this photo because it gives an idea of the terrain the soldiers were fighting through, always another range of hills).

 In the morning, the regiment helped to breakup a German attack near the River Foglia.
 They then advanced across that river and stopped further up the hillside towards Mondaino.
-T battery went first at 11am, followed by the rest of the regiment around 2pm and they began to engage targets now out of range of the heavier guns further back.
+'T' battery went first at 11am, followed by the rest of the regiment around 2pm and they began to engage targets now out of range of the heavier guns further back.

-The 15 Field Regiment could advance in this way because they were equipped with Sextons, self-propelled guns - essentially the highly effective 25-pounder gun mounted on a tank chassis, and hence capable of going across all terrains:
+The 15 Field Regiment could advance in this way because they were equipped with Sextons, self-propelled guns - essentially the highly effective 25-pounder gun mounted on a Sherman tank chassis, and hence capable of going across all terrains:

-The guns continued to fire in support of the infantry through the afternoon.
-At 6.30pm three mortar bombs landed near Regimental HQ killing four (two signallers attached and two gunners including Williams who had been batman to 2ic for five years).
-Captain JH Bennett, Royal Army Medical Corps, was injured himself but continued to treat others.
+gunners including Ernest Williams who had been batman to the second-in-command for five years).
+Captain JH Bennett, Royal Army Medical Corps, was injured but continued

-The regiment was now firing to support the 2/6th Battalions of the Queens who were being attacked, and then to support a British attack.
+The regiment was now firing to support the 2/6th Battalion of the Queen's Regiment who were being attacked, and then to support a British attack.
 The Germans shelled the area intermittently.
-Then at 10.30pm B Troop Command Post took a direct hit.
-R Battery commander reported Lieutenant GW Moles (GPO) and three number 1s (the men in charge of each gun crew, Sgt Rennie, Sgt Goodall, L/Sgt Webber), another NCO and one gunner were killed, two sergeants and one signaller seriously wounded.
-Captain AP Inglis was slightly wounded.
+Then at 10.30pm B Troop

 William is buried in the Commonwealth War Graves Commission Cemetery at Gradara: